All Episodes

 I've told you the story.

-Big big dinner party, powerful, powerful people from New York.
+Big, big dinner party, powerful, powerful people from New York.

-Uh It was out in the Hamptons.
+It was out in the Hamptons.

-Fundraiser and donor for the Republican Party came up, tapping me on the back and said, What are you going to do about all these religious people in our party?
+And after dinner out on the deck of this stylish seaside mansion, a very powerful name you would know, fundraiser and donor for the Republican Party came up, tapped me on the back, said, what are you going to do about all these religious people in our party?

-What am I going to do about it?
+What am I going to do?

 Yeah, they're killing us.

-This abortion thing is killed.
+This abortion thing is killing us.

 This is back in the 90s.